tamachine/multi-tenant-backend/README.md

 Please, note that 'group.key-group.key' must be unique and that all translations can be changed by users so as far as possible, don't include parameters in the translations so the user can not modify them.

+## Model Translations

+Model translations use the package https://github.com/spatie/laravel-translatable:4.6.0 (**version 4.6.0 is the one with compapatibility with PHP 7.4 and Laravel 8**)

 ## Tailwind

 In order to start the Tailwind CLI build process in local environment to scan templates files or classes and build your css , run: